 Effectiveness

 Arimidex and tamoxifen have different FDA-approved uses.
-But they’re both used in women who’ve gone through menopause as adjuvant treatment of early breast cancer and as treatment of advanced breast cancer.
+But they’re both used as adjuvant treatment of early breast cancer and as treatment of advanced breast cancer in females who’ve gone through menopause.

-In a clinical study of women with early breast cancer, 5 years of Arimidex treatment after surgery was more effective than 5 years of tamoxifen treatment after surgery for preventing:
+In a clinical trial of females with early breast cancer, 5 years of Arimidex treatment after surgery was more effective than 5 years of tamoxifen treatment after surgery for preventing:

-One study looked at treatment in women with advanced breast cancer.
-In this study, first-line treatment with Arimidex was more effective than first-line treatment with tamoxifen in slowing down the growth and spread of the women’s cancer.
-For this study, 88% of the women had HR+ cancer.
-The hormone receptor status wasn’t known in 11% of the women.
+One study looked at treatment in females with advanced breast cancer.
+In this study, first-line treatment with Arimidex was more effective than first-line treatment with tamoxifen in slowing down the growth and spread of the cancer.
+For this study, most of the females had HR-positive cancer.
+The hormone receptor status wasn’t known in some of the females.

 Costs

 Arimidex is a brand-name drug.
 It’s also available in generic form.
-(A generic drug is an exact copy of the active drug in a brand-name medication.)
+(A generic drug is an exact copy of the active ingredient in a brand-name medication.)

-Tamoxifen is an active drug that’s available in both generic and brand-name forms.
+Tamoxifen is an active ingredient that’s available in both generic and some brand-name forms.

 You may wonder how Arimidex compares with other medications that are prescribed for similar uses.
 Here we look at how Arimidex and letrozole are alike and different.